solana-labs/solana/docs/src/developing/programming-model/accounts.md

 ## Signers

-Transactions may include digital [signatures](terminology.md#signature) corresponding to the account's public keys referenced by the transaction.
-Such signatures signify that the holder of the account's private key signed, and thus, "authorized" the transaction.
+Transactions include one or more digital [signatures](terminology.md#signature) each corresponding to an account address referenced by the transaction.
+Each of these addresses must be the public key of an ed25519 keypair, and the signature signifies that the holder of the matching private key signed, and thus, "authorized" the transaction.
 In this case, the account is referred to as a _signer_.
 Whether an account is a signer or not is communicated to the program as part of the account's metadata.
 Programs can then use that information to make authority decisions.